What is chronic pancreatitis?

 Pancreatitis is inflammation of your pancreas.
 Your pancreas is an organ in your upper belly that makes juices that help you digest food.
 Your pancreas also makes insulin, which helps control your blood sugar.

-Chronic means that a problem goes on over a long period of time.
-In chronic pancreatitis, you have scar tissue in your pancreas that keeps causing problems.
+Chronic pancreatitis is a long-term condition.
+Scar tissue forms in your pancreas and keeps causing problems.
 Pancreatitis that starts suddenly is called acute pancreatitis.
 Getting acute pancreatitis over and over again can cause chronic pancreatitis.

-Treatment includes changing your diet, taking special medicines to help digest food, avoiding alcohol, and taking drugs to relieve the pain
+• Treatment includes changing your diet, taking special medicines to help digest food, avoiding alcohol, and taking medicines to relieve the pain

 What causes chronic pancreatitis?